 It’s a continued testament to Tool’s appeal that each year finds new fans connecting with their music.
 There will always be old-school rockers devoted as ever to the group, but in a stroke of genius they have given us an album in 2019 that is appealing and intricate as anything they have ever created.
 In the live setting, Keenan, Carey, Jones and Chancellor prove that the appetite for sophisticated musicianship, intelligent lyrics and scorching performances is just as strong – if not stronger, than anytime in the history of the genre.

 This is a must see tour for the devout fan as well as the casual.
-Like we mentioned earlier, its not just a concert, it is an experience that will remain with you for a long time to come and based on Tools history of lengthy hiatuses between LP releases and tours, now is the your chance.
+Like we mentioned earlier, its not just a concert, it is an experience that will remain with you for a long time.
+Based on Tools history of lengthy hiatuses between LP releases and tours, this might be your only opportunity to witness their amazing presentation for many years to come.That’s right, years.
+Buy the ticket and prepare yourself for one of the most immersive concerts you will ever attend.
+You don’t have to thank us now, just remember as you leave the show,we were the ones who told you….